 Issues with Commission for Appointment Setters

 Finding people to work entirely on commission was possible pre-2008, but nearly impossible after 2011.
-The level of skepticism, coupled with people realizing with PhDs and psychiatry degrees realizing they shouldn't be trying to duck into being telemarketers until their practices picked back up, lead to a huge drop-off in the number of candidates.
+The level of skepticism, coupled with people holding PhDs and psychiatry degrees realizing they shouldn't be trying to duck into being telemarketers until their practices pick back up, lead to a huge drop-off in the number of candidates.

 I also hired firms specializing in finding commission sales candidates, and they were unable to provide me more than a couple of resumes of people who did not stick.
 To be fair, this was in 2012-13 and their situation may have changed by now.